Zemacoders/Amazon_Clone/Readme.md

 - Use clear commit messages

 ## Let's Build Together!
 This project is an ongoing learning experience.
-If you have any questions, reach out on our Zema Coders group!
+If you have any questions, reach out on our Zema Coders group!!